cal-poly-dxhub/eCR-semantic-interoperability/README.md

    a. **Manually Label Data Elements Using Known, High-Quality Examples**

-   - Use 5+ example data elements from 5 different ECR's (e.g., patient encounter, lab results, pregnancy information, etc.)
+   - Use 5+ example data elements from 5 different eCR's (e.g., patient encounter, lab results, pregnancy information, etc.)
    - Run them through the embeddings script (`python src/embed.py`) to populate the classification database

-   b. **Use 1 High-Quality ECR and Manually Pre-Label/Annotate Each Relevant Data Element**
+   b. **Use 1 High-Quality eCR and Manually Pre-Label/Annotate Each Relevant Data Element**

-   - Run the ECR through the classification script (`python src/test.py`)
+   - Run the eCR through the classification script (`python src/test.py`)
-   - Manually verify the classification results against the pre-labeled/annotated ECR
+   - Manually verify the classification results against the pre-labeled/annotated eCR
    - Markup where classifications are correct/incorrect
-   - Add new labeled data element examples from 5 new ECR's to improve accuracy
+   - Add new labeled data element examples from 5 new eCR's to improve accuracy

-   c. **Test with 5 New/Unseen ECR's**
+   c. **Test with 5 New/Unseen eCR's**

    - Run them through the classification script
    - Markup where classifications are correct/incorrect